sahilmob/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 ### production.allow401Images

 This option allows images url's that return a 401 to not fail production builds.
-401s are sometimes returned in place of 404's for protected content to hide whether the content exists.

 **Field type**: `Boolean`